ibm-cloud-docs/security-hub/best-practices.md

 ### Deploy continuous compliance monitoring as code
 {: #bp-compliance-terraform}

-Use the [`terraform-ibm-scc-workload-protection`](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection){: external} module to provision a pre-configured instance with Cloud Security Posture Management (CSPM) enabled.
+Use the [SCC Workload Protection module](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection){: external} to provision a pre-configured instance with Cloud Security Posture Management (CSPM) enabled.
 This ensures your compliance monitoring environment is set up consistently and reproducibly across all accounts.

 Running an evaluation does not help ensure regulatory compliance.
 An evaluation provides a point in time statement of your current posture for a specific resource.
 It is your responsibility to review and interpret the results to help ensure that your organization is adhering to the controls that are required for your industry.
 {: important}